 A festive classic.
 Christmas Eve wouldn’t be complete without leaving mince pies out for Santa, and he’s sure to enjoy our recipe.
 The addition of chopped apple to the mincemeat elevates a simple mince pie to something truly special, making it a bit lighter and fruitier.
-We challenge you to only eat 1 of these, they’re so good you won’t be able to resist seconds, and before you know it, there won’t be any left for Santa.
+We challenge you to only eat 1 of these, they’re so good you won’t be able to resist seconds, and before you know it, there won’t be any left for Father Christmas.

 This recipe uses Mellow Yellow Rapeseed Oil which is low in saturated fat and high in Omega 3, making this recipe ideal for a healthy and balanced diet.
 Simply click here to find your nearest stockist.